Margaret Lloyd George: Political activity and public service

-In 1918, during her husband's premiership, Margaret was appointed Dame Grand Cross of the Order of the British Empire (GBE) after raising over £200,000 for war charities.
+In 1918, during her husband's premiership, Lloyd George was appointed Dame Grand Cross of the Order of the British Empire (GBE) after raising over £200,000 for war charities.

-On 24 December 1919, the day after the Sex Disqualification (Removal) Act 1919 received Royal Assent, Margaret Lloyd George was one of the first seven women to be appointed as a Magistrate, alongside Lady Crewe, Lady Londonderry, Elizabeth Haldane, Gertrude Tuckwell, Beatrice Webb and Mary Augusta Ward.
+On 24 December 1919, the day after the Sex Disqualification (Removal) Act 1919 received Royal Assent, Lloyd George was one of the first seven women to be appointed as a Magistrate, alongside Lady Crewe, Lady Londonderry, Elizabeth Haldane, Gertrude Tuckwell, Beatrice Webb and Mary Augusta Ward.
 She was the first Welsh woman to hold this office.

 On 8 December 1920, Margaret Lloyd George visited Leeds and stayed with Lady Airedale, whose home was nearby.
 Baroness Airedale "expressed her great pleasure at the presence of Dame Margaret Lloyd George at the very successful reception at Leeds, to which over 150 prominent ladies of Coalition Liberal sympathies were invited from all parts of Yorkshire".

-Margaret Lloyd George had earlier presided over a meeting on 21 October 1920, at which the Young Wales Association was founded.
+Margaret Lloyd George had earlier presided over a meeting on 21 October 1920 at which the Young Wales Association was founded.
 This meeting, at the Portman Rooms, Baker Street, was attended by over 400 members of the London Welsh community.
 Margaret Lloyd George subsequently became its President (1921–22).
 The Young Wales Association, which afterwards became the London Welsh Trust, runs the London Welsh Centre on Gray's Inn Road, London, which she opened on 29 November 1930.

 She served on Criccieth Urban District Council from 1919 until her death, including three years as its chairman, was the first female Justice of the Peace in Caernarfonshire, and was president of the Women's Liberal Federation of North and South Wales.